Scorza variety

-In mathematics, a k-Scorza variety is a smooth projective variety, of maximal dimension among those whose k–1 secant varieties are not the whole of projective space.
+In algebraic geometry, a k-Scorza variety is a smooth projective variety, of maximal dimension among those whose k–1 secant varieties are not the whole of projective space.
 Scorza varieties were introduced and classified by Zak (1993), who named them after Gaetano Scorza.
 The special case of 2-Scorza varieties are sometimes called Severi varieties, after Francesco Severi.

 Classification

 Zak showed that k-Scorza varieties are the projective varieties of the rank 1 matrices of rank k simple Jordan algebras.

 Severi varieties

 The Severi varieties are the non-singular varieties of dimension n (even) in P^{N} that can be isomorphically projected to a hyperplane and satisfy N=3n/2+2.